vibeus/vibe-website/content/blog/the-tool-every-tech-company-needs-for-smart-product-design/index.md

 - **Let the group cast votes.**

 The life of a product, from inception to delivery, involves a lot of different individuals — developers, designers, marketing specialists, and other skilled minds work together to make things happen.
 With that said, their opinions matter, and they need to be heard.
 Give your team an opportunity to provide input by letting them mark items they believe should take priority.
 Keep things anonymous by numbering the items (in no particular order) and letting team members share a ballot with their top numbers.
 Or use a [digital poll](https://www.surveymonkey.com/mp/online-polls/) to compile the responses.

-1. **Place items on the matrix.**
+**4. Place items on the matrix.**

 With your research and team discussion complete, plotting items on the matrix should be the easiest step.
 Once all the items are placed, you can make a plan for accomplishing the items based on their location on the matrix.
 Does your gut tell you that an item isn’t quite where it needs to be?
 Revisit the matrix to see if the needle has moved for certain items.

-1. **Plan and prioritize.**
+**5. Plan and prioritize.**

 There is no set way that a team needs to prioritize.
 Tech companies with so many unique skills may find that it’s best to assign items from each quadrant among their team members.
 Whereas, a group of product designers may decide that each taking a high priority item and then working their way through the lower priority items may make the most sense.